 Security measures are only as effective as the individuals on campus choose to make them.
 Students are encouraged to use sound judgment at all times.
-All residence halls are under a 24-hour locked condition.
-Access is granted using an authorized student ID card.
-All other campus buildings have controlled access at night and on weekends.
-All individuals entering these facilities may be asked to show a valid ID card and may be denied permission to enter if they are unable to produce an ID card.
+All individuals entering University facilities may be asked to show a valid ID card and may be denied permission to enter if they are unable to produce an ID card.
 At times it may be necessary to establish other security checks and procedures and it is expected that students will cooperate fully in carrying out security procedures, all of which are designed to promote the safety and security of the University community.
-Occupants of the residence halls and small houses must ensure that outside doors are closed and that locks are firmly secured at all times.